FREE Customer Demo Suite

-Benefit from offering your clients one of the most configurable and secure virtual cloud desktop solutions available in the UK today.hosted desktop
+Benefit from offering your clients one of the most configurable and secure virtual cloud desktop solutions provided in the UK today.hosted desktop

 GoCloud work exclusively with IT and telecoms resellers.
-We never sell direct to end clients, meaning we are committed to your success.cloud resellers
+We never provide direct to end users, meaning we are committed to your success.cloud resellers

 Discover how your your clients can benefit from an industry standard cloud solution, co-designed by HP and hosted in UK data centres.end user benefits

 Your dedicated GoCloud Account Manager will be on hand to assist you in all aspects of the sales process, from generating new business leads through to designing your clients' solution.

 By selling exclusively through IT resellers, the GoCloud team are 100% dedicated to the success of our partners.

 After registering as a GoCloud Partner you will receive a range of high quality white label sales and marketing tools, already branded with your company's logo and colour scheme - free of charge.